 Historically, expropriation is considered the greatest threat against foreign investment and it was the principal motivating factor for the establishment of IIAs.
-Until the 1980s, the restrictive attitude towards foreign investors caused a large number of expropriations of foreign capital with either little or no compensation.
-By the end of the cold war, developing countries no longer perceived foreign investment as a threat to their sovereignty; therefore attracting foreign investment became a central component of their strategies to promote economic growth and development, and hence the environment began to change.
+11 Until the 1980s, the restrictive attitude towards foreign investors caused a large number of expropriations of foreign capital with either little or no compensation.
+12 By the end of the cold war, developing countries no longer perceived foreign investment as a threat to their sovereignty; therefore attracting foreign investment became a central component of their strategies to promote economic growth and development, and hence the environment began to change.
+13

 Today, expropriation claims are often at the core of investment disputes.
 Probably the most famous investment dispute is the Yukos case, in which the Russian oil and gas company (Yukos) was awarded 50 billion USD (the greatest arbitration award so far) in compensation for the expropriation of its assets.
-Expropriation claims are not only frequent but also significant in terms of their value.
+Lexpropriation claims are not only frequent but also significant in terms of their value.
+Lexpropriation claims are not only frequent but also significant in terms of their value.

 Therefore many countries have enacted investment laws that usually contain guarantees against the expropriation of foreign investment without payment of compensation.
 Particularly, the States with a history of expropriation intend on giving such guarantees to remove any fear of expropriation that investors may have against this background.
-Despite the reliability of such unilateral guarantees being
+Despite the reliability of such unilateral guarantees being system recognizes the responsibility of States toward a goal of climate stabilization, and therefore, States 'must offer full protection to investments that encourage lower emissions levels or assist in the resilience of local communities': at 383-394.